johnnguyen2020/ComputerSystems/Lab6_Allocators/README.md

 **Discuss:** with your partner and write why you think `typedef long Align` was used.

 **Write a 1-2 sentence answer here:**
+For  each machine there is a restrictive type htat constrians what can be stored at a particular adress.
+The Align keyword forces each header to be aligned in this aforementioned type, where if the heap can fit a long then it can fit any type.'

 ## Part 3 - Allocator building blocks